Just Command Runner Guide¶

 - Sets global configuration (shell, dotenv settings)

-- Imports shared and local development recipes (merged into root namespace)
+- Imports shared helpers (merged into root namespace)

-- Declares modules for each deployment platform (namespaced)
+- Declares modules for each deployment target (namespaced)

 Imports vs Modules¶